MicrosoftDocs/win32/desktop-src/winmessenger/im-muasort.md

 ---
 title: MUASORT enumeration
 description: Do not use.
-Specifies how the Contact List should be sorted. ms.assetid: '5a28f13e-5d58-4d27-8959-553d682f5a1e'
+Specifies how the Contact List should be sorted. ms.assetid: 5a28f13e-5d58-4d27-8959-553d682f5a1e
-keywords: ["MUASORT enumeration Windows Messenger", "LockError enumeration Windows Messenger"]
+keywords:
+- MUASORT enumeration Windows Messenger
+- LockError enumeration Windows Messenger
 topic_type:
 - apiref
 api_name: